jonnations/Sulawesi_Community_Repo/README.md

 # Sulawesi_Community_Repo
 Data and Scripts for Sulawesi Murine Community Ecospace Project

 This repo contains all the data and scripts for this project.
 There are many steps involved, from generating data to running predictive models to randomization analyses.
-Therefore, I will walk through the steps in this README. *Most scripts are heavily annotated*.
+I will walk through the steps in this README. *Most individual .Rmd scripts are heavily annotated*.

 *Libraries Used in this Repo*: tidyverse, tidybayes, brms, pacman, purrr, furrr, dispRity, geomorph, PCDimension, phytools, vegan, picante.